jmahendr/my-portfolio/README.md

 This is my professional portfolio.
 It uses AWS and ReactJS.

-## Technologis uses
+## Technologies used

+Brew
-Git and githug
+Git and github
 SSH